imandra-ai/imandra-docs/notebooks-src/Reflection.md

 ## Building new terms manually

 As demonstrated above, it is possible to build new terms with `Reflect.Term.Apply` and other constructors.
-However, applying function is made difficult by the existence of `Reflect.Uid.t` (a reflection of Imandra's internal unique IDs) that are impossible to guess.
+However, applying functions is made difficult by the existence of `Reflect.Uid.t`s (a reflection of Imandra's internal unique IDs) that are impossible to guess.

 To remediate that, `[%uid f]` can be used to obtain the `Reflect.Uid.t` for a function `f` in scope: